openssl/project/PROJECT-HANDBOOK.md

    to the project.
 These tasks need further triage before they can be assigned for completion.

-2. **Groom:** This status is used when a task requires immediate priority for analysis.
+2. **Refine:** This status is used when a task requires immediate priority for analysis.
 It signifies the need for accelerated consideration in order to address essential aspects of the project.